JackFadlovich/reactPortfolio/README.md

 I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position

-React portfolio has

-public (folder)
-src (folder)
-package-lock.json
-package.json
-README.md

-in public there is one file called index.js

-in src there are the following files

-components (folder)
-styles (folder)
-App.js
-index.js

-in components there are the following files

-About.js
-Contact.js
-Header.js
-Navigation.js
-Portfolio.js
-Resume.js

-in the styles folder there is one file called App.css

-I will share what is in the files now

 Acceptance Criteria

 GIVEN a single-page application portfolio for a web developer